heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

   **Note:** If you do not have Git installed on your computer, follow GitHub’s [Install Git](https://github.com/git-guides/install-git#:~:text=To%20install%20Git%2C%20run%20the,installation%20by%20typing%3A%20git%20version%20.) instructions.

-## Download and install GitHub Desktop
+## Step 1 — Download and install GitHub Desktop
 To get started, you must download and install the GitHub Desktop application on your local computer.
 1. Go to the Go to the GitHub Desktop website at https://desktop.github.com/.